mozilla/fxa-auth-server/docs/api.md

 #### POST /account/device

-:lock: HAWK-authenticated with session token
+:lock: HAWK-authenticated with session token, or HAWK-authenticated with refresh token
 <!--begin-route-post-accountdevice-->
 Either: